 - 13 and younger, then an interview is generally not required.

 - 14-79, then an interview is required (some exceptions for renewals).

 - 80 and older, then an interview is generally not required.

 You must schedule an appointment for your visa interview, generally, at the U.S. Embassy or Consulate in the country where you live.
 You may schedule your interview at any U.S. Embassy or Consulate, but be aware that it may be difficult to qualify for a visa outside of your place of permanent residence.

 Wait times for interview appointments vary by location, season and visa category, so you should apply for your visa early.

 *This does not constitute legal advice.
 NAHB cannot guarantee that an attendee or exhibitor will be granted a visa.
 For official information, see the U.S. Department of State's Bureau of Consular Affairs.

-Letters of invitation for IBS 2024 will be available when registration opens for visitors and buyers, in both electronic format (PDF) and paper.
+Letters of invitation for IBS 2024 will be available when registration opens for visitors and buyers, electronic format (PDF).
 You MUST be registered first to request a letter.

 If you are an attendee: